TYPO3-extensions/sphinx/Documentation/AdministratorManual/RenderingPdf/InstallingShareFont.rst

 In order to customize the output of documentation rendered as PDF with LaTeX to match the TYPO3 branding, we first need to install the `Share corporate font family`_ and convert it to be compatible with LaTeX.
-Instructions can be found in the repository of the TYPO3-related commands for Sphinx, within directory ``LaTeX``.
+Instructions can be found in the repository of the TYPO3-related commands for Sphinx, within directory :file:`LaTeX`.

 .. _`Share corporate font family`: http://typo3.org/the-brand/style-guide/the-typo3-font/

-Instead of just fetching this ``LaTeX`` directory from the official repository, we suggest to replace the whole ``RestTools`` directory and use a clone of the whole git repository:
+Instead of just fetching this :file:`LaTeX` directory from the official repository, we suggest to replace the whole :file:`RestTools` directory and use a clone of the whole git repository:

 .. code-block:: bash